ericdke/WithOrWithoutEmoji/README.md

 As of 2016/01/31, works with all Emojis, including skin fades and country flags.

+## Install

+Copy the *WithOrWithoutEmojis.swift* file in your Swift project, or copy the content in one of your Swift files, or use this repository as a dependency with the Swift Package Manager.

 ## Usage

-Copy the *WithOrWithoutEmojis.swift* file in your Swift project, or copy the content in one of your Swift files.

-It adds these properties on `String`:
+WithOrWithoutEmojis adds these properties on `String`:

 ```
 containsEmoji: Bool